Local Anesthesia for Today’s Dental Hygienist: Certification Course

 - 30 hr. clinical (15 hr. live and 15 hr. observational)

 Program Format – due to the nature of the program registrations will close two weeks prior to the course.

 *Must attend the live weekend session, pass the written examination and finish all web-based, self-instruction and observational criteria to complete the program.

 Live Weekend: Hands-on Participation Schedule

-Continuing Dental Education at UFCD expresses appreciation to Florida Probe, Milestone Scientific and PerioSciences for unrestricted educational grants, which helped make this course possible.
+Continuing Dental Education at UFCD expresses appreciation to Florida Probe and PerioSciences for unrestricted educational grants, which helped make this course possible.

 For more information contact:

 Continuing Dental Education